 Fun fact: She is almost a licensed pilot.

-After 12+ years leading corporate social responsibility efforts with Fortune 500 companies, Kirsten decided it was time for her to change the world with her own two hands.
-Ever the optimist and dreamer, she actually believes this is possible.
-Following her corporate exit in 2016, she immersed herself in global relief and empowerment work.
-That means she supports people going through extreme trauma, as well as works with organizations looking to empower under-served people.
+After 12+ years leading corporate social responsibility, philanthropy, D&I and branding efforts with Fortune 500 companies, I decided it was time for me to change the world with my own two hands.
+Ever the optimist and dreamer, I actually believe that is possible.
+Following my corporate exit in 2016, I immersed myself in global relief and empowerment work.
+That means I focused on helping people going through extreme trauma as well as worked with organizations looking to empower women and marginalized communities.

-This work has taken Kirsten to all corners of the world, from refugee camps in Greece to orphanages in Haiti, from hurricane zones to public health crises.
-Along the way, she has learned a lot about creating meaningful and sustainable progress.
+This work has taken me to all corners of the world.
+From refugee camps in Greece to orphanages in Haiti.
+Hurricane zones to public health crises.
+Along the way, I've learned a lot about people, community and what it takes to build a better world for everyone.

 Assistant Director of Marketing: Val Perkins